Hooks, Skills & Subagents

 description: "Code review specialist.
 Use when the user asks for a code review.",

-// Common pattern: spin up another Glove instance with its own system prompt.
+// Build a fresh child Glove with its own system prompt.

 },